BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.15.4 =

+* Feature: adding the floorplan description on the single-floorplans template and the list view (not in the grid view)
+* Bugfix: adding a maximum height to the images on the single-floorplans template to make it look less bad when a user uses a very vall image in that space.

 = 0.15.3 =

 * Bugfix: fixing a situation where the "lease now" button for a floorplan could show if the value were set to "" instead of null.